manimino/ducks/README.md

 to objects and returned.

 In practice, FilterBox and FrozenFilterBox have a bit more to them, as they are optimized to have much better memory usage and speed than a naive implementation.
+For example, FrozenFilterBox uses an array-based tree structure.

 See the "how it works" pages for more detail:
  - [How FilterBox works](filterbox/mutable/how_it_works.md)